 I hit ‘reply’ – and, actually, this is the first time I’ve ever seen this as an option.
 Cool.

 Unfortunately… I assumed they had my credit card on file and the pledge would, indeed, be “automatically renewed.”
 It seemed ever so slightly easier than clicking on the website link, so that’s what I chose.
 However… I received an email back that said: “Thank you so much!
 Your generosity is much appreciated, as always.
 I will send you a pledge confirmation form in the mail.”

 Hmmn… so I guess my gift isn’t quite consummated yet?
-I haven’t received the promised form to-date, and it’s been a few days since I hit “reply.”
+I haven’t received the promised form to-date, and it’s been a week since I hit “reply.”
 This is too long.